xNok/slack-go-demo-socketmode/docs/1_go_1_16_embeded.md

 var greetingAssets embed.FS
 ```

-Second, let’s create a function that takes the `user` name as a string and returns a slack of `slack.Block`.
-Those slack.Block(s) represent the blocks we have created with Block-kit and saved into the file `greetingViews/greeting.json`
+Second, let's create a function that takes the `user` name as a string and returns a slice of `slack.Block`.
+Those slack.Block(s) represent the blocks we have created with Block-kit and saved into the file `greetingViews/greeting.json`.
+You can use them with the `PostEphemeral` function to send the greeting message to a user.

 ```go
 func GreetingMessage(user string) []slack.Block {